owncloud/docs/README.md

 ## HTML to PDF

 The script `bin/ownCloudDocPdf.py`, temporarily necessary until Antora is upgraded to Version 3, allows users to convert a sequence of web pages to the PDF format.
 It navigates through pages of a manual by following a "next" link on each page and converts each page to a PDF.
 The PDFs are then merged into a single PDF file for further use.
+Note that this script has a chance to miss pages as it is based on continuous chains of "next" links compared to Antora generated pdf which accesses a full content catalogue.

 ### How to Use